RIBA Awards timetable and definitions

 Regional Project Architect of the Year

-Awarded to the qualified architect who led an award-winning project and made key and demonstrable contributions to its success.
+Awarded to the RIBA Chartered Member who led the award-winning project and made key and demonstrable contributions to its success.

 Regional Client of the Year